btatarov/GPT2.py/README.md

 ## Usage

 Use `main.py` as a starting point.
-Run the script with `--rebuild` the first time to generate the BPE tokens and datests.
+Run the script with `--rebuild` the first time to generate the BPE tokens and datesets.

 ``` bash
 ./main.py [--rebuild]